BenjaminAchebe/Dropdown-Mini-Project/README.md

-# Mini Dropdown CSS Application
+# Mini Dropdown CSS website
 This is a mini dropdown CSS application built using HTML and CSS.
 The application allows users to create a simple dropdown menu that can be used for navigation or other purposes.

 ### Getting Started